 The categories of major amputations by an increasing degree of severity are as follows:

 For each type of injury, you will incur various medical expenses for surgery, recovery, and physical therapy and will require different degrees of assistance with activities of daily living.
-A dedicated Dallas amputation lawyer will analyze your case with a focus on obtaining the maximum compensation for you.
+A dedicated Dallas amputation lawyer will analyze your case with a focus on obtaining compensation for you.

 By referencing prior cases we worked on and relying on our knowledge of the law, at Glenn Law Firm we will fight on your behalf with big corporations and insurance companies until justice is served.